rambor/SASTools/README.md

 This should build the boost files, static libraries and copy them to the UserDirectoryForBoostInstallation.
 In my case, I put them in my home directory under /HomeDirectory/libs/boost

-Now, for building SASTools, you will need to specify the location of the boost library files as a preprocessor definition -DBOOSTROOT=/UserDirectoryForBoostInstallation and -DCMAKE_INSTALL_PREFIC=/HomeDirectory/usr/local
+Now, for building SASTools, you will need to specify the location of the boost library as a preprocessor definition -DBOOSTROOT=/UserDirectoryForBoostInstallation and -DCMAKE_INSTALL_PREFIX=/HomeDirectory/usr/local

 No modification of the CMakeLists.txt file should be required.
 I specify the c++11 standard, but you may want to change this for the more modern standard.
 There are a set of tests using the GoogleTest framework, the framework is distributed with this codebase.